- Financial Services

 April/May – Applications reviewed by the Finance Committee

 May/June – Recommendations for funding presented to High Point City Council

 If there are questions about the application process or American Rescue Plan Act funds, please contact:

 What is ARP

 On March 11, 2021, the American Rescue Plan was signed into law.
 This bill includes direct financial assistance to local governments that have faced revenue losses and added safety expenses in dealing with the COVID-19 pandemic.
 The bill includes over $1.3 billion for cities and towns in North Carolina.
-High Point is projected to receive $22,699,511 in two payments over the next 12 months in ARPA funds.
+High Point is projected to receive $22,699,511 paid out in two installments over the next 12 months in ARPA funds.

 The funds may be spent in a variety of ways to reduce the impact of the pandemic, including assisting households, small businesses and nonprofits; offsetting City revenue losses caused by the pandemic; aiding impacted industries, such as tourism, travel and hospitality; or making necessary investments in water, sewer or broadband infrastructure.
 They cannot be spent on a tax rate reduction or to delay a tax increase.

 The City of High Point hosted a joint public input meeting with Guilford County regarding using ARPA funds on October 25, 2021.
 We also had two community listening sessions on November 16 & 18.